Supercolony-net/openbrush-contracts/docs/docs/examples/access-control.md

 }
 ```

+## Step 6: Customize your contract

-6. Customize it by adding access control logic.
+Customize it by adding access control logic.
 We will implement `IPSP721Mint` trait.
 It will use modifier `only_minter`(it verifies that caller
 has the minter role).
 Also, we need to update the constructor to grant the minter role to the caller by default.

 ```rust
 // You can manually set the number for the role.